 Good Eye Relief

-While the 6.5 Creedmoor doesn’t have terrible recoil, it’s still important that you find a scope that offers decent eye relief.
+While the 6.5 Creedmoor doesn’t have terrible recoil, it’s still vital that you find a scope that offers decent eye relief.
 No one likes to have their scope bang into the bone surrounding their eye; there’s no surer way to get a decent bruise!
-This aspect is particularly important if you have a habit of leaning in closely in the anticipation of your upcoming shot.
+This aspect is particularly crucial if you have a habit of leaning in closely in anticipation of your upcoming shot.

 In addition, you should try to find a scope for your rifle that will stand the test of time.
 After all, some of these scopes are rather expensive and it would be unfortunate if you bought a brand-new scope only to have it break relatively quickly since it wasn’t strong enough to handle a single expedition outdoors.

-These days, you can find plenty of excellent scopes that are weatherproof, meaning that they can handle water, fog, or shock damage without a problem.
-Scopes with weatherproof materials are fantastic in terms of value for money, even if you have to pay a little more up front.
+These days, you can find plenty of excellent scopes that are both waterproof and/or fog proof, meaning that they can handle wet or foggy conditions without a problem.
+Scopes with these materials or designs are fantastic in terms of value for money, even if you have to pay a little more upfront.
 You’ll end up saving money in the long run if you purchase a durable scope that lasts for a long time instead of a cheap scope that requires replacement sooner rather than later.